brmntyprytm/Inventory-management-app/README.md

 8. The eighth step is adding, committing, and pushing all the files from my local project folder into my GitHub repository.
 This was where I made the mistake of pushing the wrong directory into my repo, I mistakenly navigated into the `Django project folder` instead of the `outside project` folder which I then quickly discovered that I can just move the files of the into the outside `project folder` which reverted my mistake.

-9. After realizing that I have `git push`-d the placeholder project, I filled in the correct model in the `models.py` files where I put all of the attributes for the `weapons` class for The Hunter's Workshop.
+9. After realizing that I have `git push`-ed the placeholder project, I quickly filled in the correct model in the `models.py` files where I put all of the attributes for the `weapons` class for The Hunter's Workshop.

 10. And that concludes the Implementations.
 The app should be deployed shortly after I have finished typing this `README.md`, which I have linked the url at the top of this file.

+11. A little update, there have been some drama surrounding the `Adaptable.io` site for deployment, which I have been banned from using.
+Thus the deployment of this repo has been postponed.

 ## Django MVT Diagram